tfredett/weather_api_hourly_exercise/README.md

 # Weather Api Hourly Exercise

-This is the API automation coding exercise for SignalPath, to demonstrate my ability to do the following.
+This is a API automation coding example to demonstrate my ability to do the following.

 * Start up a basic API automation framework
 * Utilize said framework to write working automation
 * Show coding style and structure

+This makes use of the API's found on weather.gov

 ## Prerequisites
 * Install [rbenv](https://github.com/rbenv/rbenv) with [ruby-build](https://github.com/rbenv/ruby-build)